 The concept of {\em minmax-regret} arises from robust optimization.
-Initial flow values on sources are unknown.
-Instead, for each source, a range of possible flow values is provided and any scenario with flow values in those ranges might occur.
+For each source, a range of possible flow values is provided and any scenario with flow values in those ranges might occur.
 The goal is to find a sink placement that minimizes, over all possible scenarios, the difference between the evacuation time to those sinks and the minimal evacuation time of that scenario

-The Minmax-Regret $k$-Sink Location on a Dynamic {\em Path} Networks with uniform capacities is polynomial solvable in $n$ and $k$.
+Minmax-Regret $k$-Sink Location on Dynamic {\em Path} Networks with uniform capacities is polynomial solvable in $n$ and $k$.
 Similarly, the Minmax-Regret $k$-{\em center} problem on trees is polynomial solvable in $n$ and $k$.
-Prior to this work, polynomial time solutions to the Minmax-Regret $k$-Sink Location on Dynamic Tree Networks with uniform capacities were only known for $k=1$.
+Prior to this work, polynomial time solutions for Minmax-Regret $k$-Sink Location on Dynamic Tree Networks with uniform capacities were only known for $k=1$.
 This paper gives a

 time solution to the problem.
 The algorithm works for both the discrete case, in which sinks are constrained to be vertices, and the continuous case, in which sinks may fall on edges as well.